knpuniversity/phpunit/knpu/full-mock-example.md

 another example.
 In some ways... an even *better* and more common example.

-Here's the setup: we're going to need a lot of dinosaurs, a lot of enclosures and a lot of security.
+Here's the setup: we're going to need a lot of dinosaurs, a lot of enclosures and even more security.
 Instead of creating these by hand *each* time a new batch of adorable dinosaurs arrives, let's create a service that can do it all for us.

 If you downloaded the source code, then in the `tutorial/` directory, you should